 Earlier in the year, the name of the game is staying as cool as possible and that includes your hiking pants.
 When the temperatures are hot, we love a lightweight pant that barely feel like it's there.
 In the fall, it’s not a bad idea to choose hiking pants with added thickness and wind blocking ability but that still move well on the trail.

-The Outdoor Research Ferrosi is our top overall hiking pant pick and thick enough for moderate fall conditions.
-It cuts wind decently well, and with a softshell-like feel, still offers excellent range of movement.
+The men’s prAna Stretch Zion and women’s prAna Halle are our top overall hiking pant picks and thick enough for moderate fall conditions.
+Importantly, they cut wind decently well, offer excellent range of movement, and look good around town too.
 For short fall hikes in chilly conditions or if you plan on bushwacking, we like the Fjallraven Vidda Pro.
 This pant is uniquely made with a G-1000 polyester/cotton blend, which we were skeptical about at first until trying them on.
 In the end, the Vidda Pro is tough and warm without compromising much in the way of comfort.
 We did overheat in the pant on a hot summer hike, but it makes a great fall companion.
 More at the performance end of the spectrum, in cooler alpine conditions we’ve used a true softshell pant like the Arc’teryx Gamma LT, which is tough and mountain-ready with great stretchiness.
 And with any pair of hiking pants and particularly thinner models, you can always wear a thin wool baselayer underneath for added warmth (more on baselayers below).

 3. Synthetic Outer Layer